velicanu/adisbikeworld/README.md

 ## Source files

 Edit the html files in the `templates` directory and run make so that common components are inserted into each file, eg. header, navbar, scripts.

+## Deploy

+Run `make deploy` to upload to the sftp server.
+It will ask you to enter the password.